Why Posting Every Day Won’t Save Your Business

 Consistency means:

-Your content shows up regularly.
+Your content shows up regularly

-It reflects your voice.
+It reflects your voice

-It solves problems your audience cares about.
+It solves problems your audience actually cares about

-Content is a business asset, not a busywork task.
+Content is a business asset—not a busywork task.

 What to Do Instead

-Instead of asking: “How often should I post?”
+“How often should I post?”

-Ask: “What’s the purpose of this content?”
+“What’s the purpose of this content?”

 Here’s a smarter approach:

-Plan 2–4 content themes per month
+Pick 2–4 content themes per month

-Create one strong piece of content per week.
+Create one strong piece of content per week (blog, video, carousel—whatever fits your audience and your strengths)

-(blog, video, carousel—whatever fits your audience and your strengths)Repurpose that content across your channels
+Repurpose that content across your channels

-Track whether it’s generating traffic, leads, or engagement from the right people.
+Track whether it’s generating traffic, leads, or engagement from the right people

 This isn’t about doing less.
-It’s about doing better.

 The Bottom Line